-This fresh Pico de Gallo recipe is a classic Mexican salsa made from tomatoes, onions, lime, chiles, and cilantro.
+This fresh, easy Pico de Gallo recipe is a classic Mexican salsa made from tomatoes, onions, lime, chiles, and cilantro.
 It’s a delicious snack to enjoy with chips or as a topping on tacos, eggs, and burrito bowls!

 Homemade Pico de Gallo is an easy summer snack you can whip up when you’re craving something sweet and flavorful.
 The perfect pairing to a Spicy Grapefruit Margarita, this fresh salsa is made with tomatoes, onions, lime, cilantro, and chiles.

 This traditional Mexican recipe checks all the boxes: it’s vegan, gluten free, healthy, low carb, budget friendly, and delicious!
 Keep it in your back pocket to enjoy as a fresh snack or garnish all summer long.